-Tea and ceramics are inseparable and the shapes of teacups reveal a lot about their age with some shapes including the handle that reflects back to specific periods of production.
-Each Ceramic or Pottery house has in the past and even today, its own distinctive shaped teacups we automatically associate with that particular brand.
-So, from this, we can work out value if we are interested in antique or even vintage cups and saucers.
-I am more interested in the history of cup shapes and handles as a design element.
+Tea and ceramics are inseparable, and the shapes of teacups reveal a lot about their age, including the handle that reflects back to specific production periods.
+Each Ceramic or Pottery house has its own distinctive shaped teacups we automatically associate with that particular brand in the past and even today.
+So, from this, we can work out value if we are interested in antique or vintage cups and saucers.

-Saucers to match teacups appeared in the 1700s and were used to rest the cup on and pour the tea into, allowing it to cool down more quickly, and could be placed on top of the cup to aid the brewing of the tea.
-Tea drinkers had been reluctant to put the early tea bowls onto their expensive furniture, so they set them on shallow dishes which had before had been used for pickles, sauces and so the name saucer appeared.
+Saucers to match teacups appeared in the 1700s and were used to rest the cup on and pour it into, allowing it to cool down more quickly, and could be placed on top of the cup to aid the brewing of the Tea.
+Tea drinkers had been reluctant to put the early tea bowls onto their expensive furniture, so they set them on shallow dishes which had before been used for pickles and sauces, and so the name saucer appeared.

-Teacups continued to be functional until the 1780s, when they became ornamental and a status symbol.
-Tea was sipped from beautiful, dainty cups later referred to as teacups.
-They were hand-painted and produced from then until the 1920s when mass production started, and also coffee drinking began to overtake tea in popularity.
+Tea was sipped from beautiful, dainty cups, later referred to as teacups continued to be functional until the 1780s, when they became ornamental and a status symbol.
+They were hand-painted and produced until the 1920s when mass production started, and coffee drinking overtook Tea in popularity.

-Does the shape and design of your chosen teacup alter the quality or taste of the Tea?
+Does the shape and design of your chosen teacup alter the quality and taste of the Tea?

-Part of my interest in fine china teacups is in the aesthetics of design.
-I personally have found when using teacups from my collection that the various qualities of shape and design in different cups or mugs do change and enhance tea drinking as an experience.
+Apart from my interest in the aesthetics of design in teacups, I have found that certain teacups change and enhance the tea-drinking experience.
 There was a study done in 2019 that proved this to be true. ( The Influence of Teacup Shape on the Cognitive Perception of Tea, and the Sustainability Value of the Aesthetic and Practical Design of a Teacup Su-Chiu Yang, Li-Hsun Peng, and Li-Chieh Hsu from the Graduate School of Design, National Yunlin University of Science and Technology, Yunlin 64002, Taiwan)

 The fluted teacup shape has the advantage that the tulip style shape, being tall and cylindrical concentrates the aroma into a smaller area before sending the aroma upwards straight to the olfactory sense.

-Within these three main styles are also teacups that are flat on the bottom or on a pedestal or legs and can be plain, scalloped, ribbed, straight or round.
-The handles are design elements as well, being either angular -or popular in the Art Deco period.
+As well as the three main styles, some teacups are flat on the bottom or on a pedestal or legs and can be plain, scalloped, ribbed, straight or round.
+The handles are also design elements, being either angular -or popular in the Art Deco period.
 Or D-shaped, serpentine, ring or curled shapes.
-Embellishments and decorative features are endless from fruits, flowers, garlands, two-toned or monochrome, multi-coloured or extravagant gold embellishments that are all applied by hand to white translucent fine bone china and porcelain.
+Embellishments and decorative features are endless, from fruits, flowers, garlands, two-toned or monochrome, multi-coloured or extravagant gold embellishments applied by hand to white translucent fine bone china and porcelain.
 In general terms, teacup and saucer shapes vary within a particular brand; Shelley, Royal Albert, Wedgwood, Ansley Minton, Meissen and many more.
-They have their unique shapes and styles that are named but do not necessarily move from one brand to the other.
+They have unique shapes and styles that are named but do not necessarily move from one brand to another.

 All content Di Baker 2021